 But the financial component should not be ignored.
 Given enough time, owning a home leaves you better off financially than renting.
 Over a really long period of time, it leaves you much better off.
 Few people do the math well, but home ownership is a smart financial move – as long as you hold on to it long enough.

 To be meaningful, in this discussion let us remember the old adage that “all real estate is local.”
-In addition to this general emotional attachment to home ownership in America, desire for real estate can change over time on a regional basis.
-Think of failing industrial towns, and how with the emigration of people values decline, even if the rest of the country is doing well.
+In addition to this general emotional attachment to home ownership in America, desire for real estate can change over time based on where people want to live.
+Think of failing industrial towns.
+People leave those town for better opportunities and values decline, even if the rest of the country is doing well.

 On the flip side, areas with high immigration – like Silicon Valley – have become the “least affordable place to live in America” because of two factors: great weather, and a strong job market with eye-popping salaries.